I Feel Like I Have to Choose Between Starting a Family or Caring for My Parents

 In recent years, a deeply personal and emotional dilemma has weighed heavily on me.
-As a Latina in her mid-30s with parents in their late 60s, I find myself standing at a crossroads: Do I fulfill my desire to start a family of my own or spend my time and resources taking care of my aging parents?
+As a Latina in her mid-30s with parents in their late 60s, I find myself standing at a crossroads: Do I fulfil my desire to start a family of my own or spend my time and resources taking care of my ageing parents?

 Like many Latinas in my age group, I'm feeling the pressure of clashing cultural expectations.
 I've been taught that I’m supposed to have children, but I'm also supposed to care for my parents.
 However, choosing one almost certainly means I cannot do the other.
 Yet, I constantly feel pulled in both directions.